costis-t/smallProjects/R_Forecasting_with_ARMAX/README.md

 From the graph above, we observe noisy seasonality and complex series.
 Hence, we use a Kalman filter to impute the missing values (in simpler cases linear interpolation could also be fine).
 Note, that we proceed to such an interpolation because it does not change the outcome of the analysis!
+Figure 2 shows the imputed values for the first 150 observations of the sales time-series

 ```r
 date.grid.DT <- data.table(date = c(date.grid))